carlfriess/DoritOS/report/Report.md

 ### VSpace

 The VSpace is used to pass the `paging_state`.
-This entails allocating some space for it as well as some initial slab allocators for it to use.
+This entails allocating some memory for it as well as some initial slab allocators for it to use.
 More about this is discussed in the `Virtual Memory and Paging` section.

 ### ELF

 Spawning the elf is done with the provided elf library.
 The first step is to load the elf, which uses the `elf_allocator_callback`.
-This function lets the `elf_load` allocate the memory it needs to load the elf data.
-Then we find and store the location `.got` section so we can later notify the dispatcher about it.
+This function lets the `elf_load()` call allocate the memory it needs to load the elf data.
+Then we find and store the location of `.got` section so we can later notify the dispatcher about it.

 ### Dispatcher